asiripanich/notaurin/README.md

 ## Installation

-Here are ways you can install `aurin`:
+Here are ways you can install `notaurin`:

 ``` r
 # from CRAN for the latest version